o11ydev/oy-toolkit/docs/content/mimircalc.md

 title: Mimir resources
 ---

-This tool enables you to compute mimir resources based on [Grafana's Planning Grafana Mimir capacity requirements](https://grafana.com/docs/mimir/latest/manage/run-production-environment/planning-capacity).
+This tool helps estimate the necessary CPU, memory, and disk space for Grafana Mimir setups.
+Input details like the number of active series and queries per second, and the calculator provides resource requirements for each system component.
+It is based on [Grafana's Planning Grafana Mimir capacity requirements](https://grafana.com/docs/mimir/latest/manage/run-production-environment/planning-capacity).

 {{< unsafe >}}